GlebBatykov/minerva/README.md

 When creating an instance of `JwtAuthMiddleware`, you can set the `getRole` parameter.
 This is a handler where you prescribe the logic of getting a role from a token.
 The handler should return an instance of the `Role` class, specifying the role name.
 You can also set the `permission Level` for the role in.

-Example of adding `Endpoint Middleware` to the request processing pipeline:
+Example of adding `EndpointMiddleware` to the request processing pipeline:

 ```dart
 class MiddlewaresBuilder extends MinervaMiddlewaresBuilder {